-Name Year & Reference Detector method Harris Corners 1988, [HS88] Energy function based on intensity difference in shifted windows must be maximized.
+Name Year & Reference Detector method Comp.
+Effort Harris Corners 1988, [HS88] Energy function based on intensity difference in shifted windows must be maximized.
 Using Taylor expansion, this equation can be transferred into a matrix function where gradient responses represent a so called structure tensor.
-The eigenvectors (or as simplification the determinant and trace) of the structure tensor decides whether a corner, an edge or a flat area is detected: Using a threshold and the local response maximum leads to the interest points. high SUSurE[AKB08]responses are filtered.
+The eigenvectors (or as simplification the determinant and trace) of the structure tensor decides whether a corner, an edge or a flat area is detected: Using a threshold and the local response maximum leads to the interest points. high CenSurE, SUSurE (Center / SpeededUp Surround Extremas) SUSurE [AKB08] responses are filtered.
 Local extrema are detected.
-To these extrema the Harris measure ((Center /[EMC09]detect corner responses.
-Can be applied on mulitple scales and combined with non-maxim Computation of simplified bilevel Laplacian of Gaussian using box filters and integral images.
-Weak responses are filtered.
-Local extrema are detected.
-To these extrema the Harris measure (see above) is used to detect corner responses.
+To these extrema the Harris measure (see above) is use detect corner responses.
 Can be applied on mulitple scales and combined with non-maximal suppression.
-SUSureE adds efficient calculations of box filter responses by introducing a thresholding in the response calculation to avoid a number of sums. low (Features from be brighter than $I(p) + t$ or darker than $I(p) - t$ where t is a threshold. n is chosen to be 12 or 9 and h A circle (r=3.4 pixels) of sixteen pixels around pixel p of interest of which n contiguous pixels need either to be brighter than $I(p) + t$ or darker than $I(p) - t$ where t is a threshold. n is chosen to be 12 or 9 and high speed test applied before (only four compass directions).
+SpeededUp Surround SUSureE adds efficient calculations of box filter responses by introducing a thresholding in the response calculation to avoid a number of sums. low (Features from be brighter than $I(p) + t$ or darker than $I(p) - t$ where t is a threshold. n is classical Accelerated speed test applied before (only four compass directions).
+Exhaustive compar A circle (r=3.4 pixels) of sixteen pixels around pixel p of interest of which n contiguous pixels need either to be brighter than $I(p) + t$ or darker than $I(p) - t$ where t is a threshold. n is chosen to be 12 or 9 and high speed test applied before (only four compass directions).
 Exhaustive comparison is speeded up by machine learning using ID3 to generate a decision tree, non-maximal suppression on detected corners. medium AGAST (Adaptive and Generic Accelerated Segment Test) 2010, [MHB + 10] Same corner detection approach as FAST but instead of training for specific scenes a dynamic adaptation process is employed.
 Using a binary decision tree and two more states that embodies value access cost (register, cache, memory) and pixel configuration probabilities.
 Adaptiveness achieved by switching between decision trees based on currently observed area (e.g. homogeneous or heterogeneous). medium